-Ira regularly advises lenders and other clients on the management of bankruptcy risk in their transactions; indenture trustees regarding defaulted public debt issues; and lenders regarding restructuring and bankruptcy, including distressed M&A transactions and inter-creditor issues.
-Additionally, he provides services on the debtors’ side, counseling financially distressed entities and their management on restructuring challenges pertaining to corporate governance issues, and litigating corporate governance matters, such as breach of duty in good faith and dealing.
+Ira regularly advises clients, including lenders, on the management of bankruptcy risk in their transactions, asset dispositions, and distressed M&A. He also regularly counsels indenture trustees regarding defaulted public debt issues and lenders and others regarding inter-creditor and related issues., Additionally, he provides advice on the debtors’ side, counseling financially distressed entities and their management on restructuring challenges pertaining to corporate governance issues.
 As a court appointed mediator, Ira has been able to facilitate the resolution of controversies involving U.S. and non-U.S. parties concerning bankruptcy and commercial law issues.

 During law school, Ira served as an articles editor for the Boston University International Law Journal.
 While earning his bachelor’s degree, he served as editor-in-chief of The Polis, a political science journal.